 NCHS publishes national (and some state) birth and death rates on an annual basis.
 Beginning with 2001, NCHS used bridged-race postcensal population estimates to calculate race-specific birth and death rates for the annual preliminary and final birth and death reports.
-The 2001-2009 and 2011 and later vital rates in these reports were calculated using population estimates from the bridged-race postcensal estimates series corresponding with each data year (i.e., vital rates for 2001 were calculated using population estimates from the Vintage 2001 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, and so forth).
+The 2001-2009 and 2011 and later vital rates in these reports were calculated using population estimates from the bridged-race postcensal estimates series corresponding with each data year (i.e., vital rates for 2001 were calculated using population estimates from the Vintage 2001 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, vital rates for 2002 were calculated using estimates from the Vintage 2002 bridged-race postcensal series, and so forth).

-Some vital rates for 2001-2009 have been recalculated using the bridged-race intercensal population estimates and published (20, 21).
+Some vital rates for 2001-2009 have been recalculated using the bridged-race intercensal population estimates and published (22, 23).